As part of the Sex in Science programme we organise a wide range of regular events and activities with the aim of engaging staff on campus.

 In addition to the talk series, we host activities such as:

-The Sex in Science programme is a joint initiative of the Wellcome Trust Sanger Institute and the EMBL-European Bioinformatics Institute (EBI).
+The Sex in Science programme is a joint initiative of the Wellcome Sanger Institute, the EMBL-European Bioinformatics Institute (EBI) and other entities on the Wellcome Genome Campus.

 As part of our series of Sex in Science events, we host campus-wide debates to encourage discussion about the key issues surrounding Women in Science.